gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I felt it again then, that feather-light touch of certainty that meant I was on the right track.
 Was this something to do with the Ruudians?
 No.  With the sea?
 With hiding?
 With wives?
-With---truly?
+With—truly?
 I snorted.
 This was a story of evil stepmothers, or partly, and oh, would the balladeers not rejoice should they learn of it.